carolrizzi/mentor/README.md

 We decided to use the model `Llama-3.3-70B-Instruct-Turbo-Free` for being among the most powerful free models available on Together AI.
 It is capable of handling reasonably complex conversations, as well as maintaining contextual understanding across multiple interactions.

-However, if desired, the user/developer can change the assistant underlying model and model provider platform by extending the `Assistant` class and updating the model-related environment variables (see `.env.example` for details).
+However, if desired, the user/developer can change the assistant underlying model and model provider platform by extending the `Assistant` class and updating the model-related environment variables (see `deploy/.env.example` for details).
 The Mentor application is designed to be flexible and can be adapted to use other models or providers in the future.
 The AI Assistant is implemented as an abstract class, allowing for easy extension and customization.

 To implement a new AI Assistant, you can create a subclass of the `mentor.assistant.agent.Assistant` class and implement the `model` property to return the specific model instance you want to use.
 This allows for plug-and-play functionality, enabling the application to switch between different AI models or providers as needed.